The biggest hurdle blocking the way to your own small farm is, most of the time, money.

 Difference between business and residential loan

 There are some Key differences between a business and a residential loan.
-Let’s start with the most import ones:
+Let’s start with the most important ones:

 - Residential loans are granted by banks to help you finance your own property.
-In this case, choosing to use said property for farming is of no importance to the bank, as long as you can repay your debt.
+In this case, using this property for farming is of no importance to the bank, as long as you can repay your debt.

-- There’s also a third option of government specific funds, like the FSA/USDA, most importantly they try helping out begging farmers.
-Offering a wide array of different loans for property, equipment and much more.
+- There’s also a third option of government-specific funds, like the FSA/USDA, most importantly they try helping out begging farmers.
+Offering a wide array of different loans for property, equipment, and much more.
 They however will only provide up to 300000$.
-And work similar to regular business loans.
+And work similarly to regular business loans.